sheaDurgin/slow_word_count/README.md

 Input: An external text file with a word count of 1 to 5,000 words.
 Output: A list of unique words in the text and the number of times each word appears, in any order.

+Example:

+Input “VividCloud is a great place vividcloud is cool”

+Output:
+vividcloud 2
+is 2
+a 1
+great 1
+place 1
+cool 1

 Constraints:
 No Artificial Delays: Solutions must not include sleep timers, deliberate infinite loops, or any hardcoded delays.
 Standard Libraries Only: Use of external libraries is prohibited.
 Solutions should rely solely on standard libraries included in the language's default installation.